-Founded in 2014, Locus Robotics (Locus or the Company), develops and provides an intelligent Autonomous Mobile Robotic (AMR) Solution System (the Locus Solution, AMR Solution or the System) used at warehouses and logistics centers around the world.
-The Locus Solution, classified as a Robots as a Service (RaaS), is an innovative, subscription-based program that makes it easy to add powerful autonomous mobile robotics to a warehouse operation.
+Founded in 2015, Locus Robotics ("Locus" or "the Company"), develops and provides an intelligent Autonomous Mobile Robotic (AMR) Solution System ("the Locus Solution", "AMR Solution", "LocusBots", or "the System") used at warehouses and logistics centers around the world.
+The Locus Solution, classified as a Robots as a Service (RaaS) model, is an innovative, subscription-based program that makes it easy to add powerful AMR automation to a warehouse operation.
 Locus RaaS allows warehouse operators to shift capital expenses for automation to operational or labor expenses.
 The minimal initial investment means a simpler budget approval process and dramatically shortens the time of return on investment (ROI) from years to months.